ydahal1/ydahal1/jokes.md

-Do you know where you can get chicken broth in bulk?
-The stock market.
+Did you hear the news?
+FedEx and UPS are merging.
+They’re going to go by the name Fed-Up from now on.

 [
-Thu Jul  3 00:29:15 UTC 2025
+Fri Jul  4 00:29:00 UTC 2025
  ]